 I tried to spin this gardening chore into a fun family activity.
 After all, my kids love getting dirty or so their end-of-the-day clothes might suggest!
 But after just a few minutes, it was clear that an almost 2 year old and a 4 year old do not make the best gardeners.
 Big surprise, right?

 I mean, they did pull the weeds.
 And they also pulled up lots of flowers.
-My dismay at the situation was almost immediately dissolved by the wise 8-year old yoga in the family who pointed out that there was something really great still there (besides the cute garden gnome!)
+My dismay at the situation was almost immediately dissolved by the wise 8-year old yogi in the family who pointed out that there was something really great still there (besides the cute garden gnome!)

 Swami Sivananda wrote about the similarities between gardening and yoga.
 He likened the mental space to a beautiful garden with so much potential to create life and beauty.
 And also often plagued with weeds – unconscious habits that create mental and physical distress, sometimes suffocating the positive and healthy things that are struggling to take hold.
 He described the practice of yoga as a weeding out our habitual, unconscious patterns in order to encourage more conscious “patterns that are expressive of the higher powers and virtues of enlightenment.”